HatsuneCode/Pipeline/RNAseq/README.md

 ## Step 2: Automatically identify Fastq data.

 Run `Rscript RNAseq.FastqPath.R` with the following arguments:
-&nbsp;&nbsp;`<path to raw data directory>`: The path to the folder containing your fastq.gz files.
+`<path to raw data directory>`: The path to the folder containing your fastq.gz files.
-&nbsp;&nbsp;`<regex for raw data suffix, e.g., _R[1-2].fq.gz>`: The regular expression for the fastq.gz file suffix.
+`<regex for raw data suffix, e.g., _R[1-2].fq.gz>`: The regular expression for the fastq.gz file suffix.
-&nbsp;&nbsp;`<path to the example RNAseq.parameter.yml>`: The path to the example `RNAseq.parameter.yml` file.
+`<path to the example RNAseq.parameter.yml>`: The path to the example `RNAseq.parameter.yml` file.
 Remember to remove the samples section from the example parameter.yml.
 Such as: `Rscript RNAseq.FastqPath.R /mnt/d/fastq _R[1-2].fq.gz RNAseq.parameter.yml`